tonytronics/tonytronics/README.md

 - 👋 Hi, I’m @tonytronics
 - 👀 I’m interested in ...
-Automation (Ansible, HP Operations Orchestration)
+Automation using Ansible, Perl, Pythonn etc
 - 🌱 I’m currently learning ...
-ServiceNow and Amazon AWS
+Python web development
 - 💞️ I’m looking to collaborate on ...
 Open Source Perl or Python projects
 - 📫 How to reach me ... email me Anthony.Okusanya@gmail.com
 - Experienced in ..
-Perl, Python, Powershell, Ansible, HPOO, Javascript
+Perl/Catalyst, Python, Powershell, Ansible, HPOO, Javascript

 <!---
 tonytronics/tonytronics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.